He saved William Blake’s life.

-Alongside the contemporary images you’d expect to find in a biography like this, it’ll feature a handful of stunning original illustrations by multi-award-winning costume and set designer Katrina Lindsay, whose work includes a 2008 Tony for Les Liaisons Dangereuses, Damon Albarn's Dr Dee, the West End Cabaret and costumes for Terry Gilliam’s Faust at ENO.
+Alongside the contemporary images you’d expect to find in a biography like this, it’ll also feature a handful of stunning original illustrations by multi-award-winning costume and set designer Katrina Lindsay, whose work includes a 2008 Tony for Les Liaisons Dangereuses, Damon Albarn's Dr Dee, Cabaret and costumes for Terry Gilliam’s Faust at ENO.

 ‘The effusion of blood was so great, and the wound appeared so wide, that his mother sent instantly for a surgeon,’ wrote William Hayley of the occasion when he accidentally stabbed himself in the chest whilst entertaining his nursemaid by acting out a scene from Othello.
 He was lucky.
 The penknife he’d snatched up to enhance his performance hit a rib and the injury wasn’t as bad as it looked.
 It was, in fact, the least dangerous (and most comic) of the four narrow escapes that punctuated his childhood.
 The first occurred when he was put out to a wet nurse who turned out to be, in his words ‘so deficient in the vital treasure … that her charge was nearly starved to death, before the source of his decline was discovered.’
 Hayley describes it as ‘a fraud not uncommon among venal nurses’ and Dr William Buchan, in his influential Domestic Medicine (1769), explains, flatly, how ‘the misconduct of nurses often proves fatal to children’.
 Not only did some amongst them underfeed their charges, they’d also supplement their meagre diets with life-threatening quantities of opiates and spirits.